-When he was about 18 years old, We applied for admission to a Mexican university to study architecture.
+When he was about 18 years old, W. applied for admission to a Mexican university to study architecture.
 He has stated that the university authorities insisted that he submit proof of his Mexican citizenship, specifically, a Mexican passport.
 He alleges that he also required a Mexican passport in order to travel between Mexico and the United States, which he did frequently, and to live legally in Mexico.

-in order to obtain a Mexican passport, an applicant must first apply for a certificate of Mexican nationality (CMN).
-We accordingly completed an application for a CMN on May 2, 1975.
+In order to obtain a Mexican passport, an applicant must first apply for a certificate of Mexican nationality (CMN).
+W. accordingly completed an application for a CMN on May 2, 1975.
 Therein he expressly renounced his United States nationality and all allegiance to the United States, and declared fidelity and submission to the laws and authorities of Mexico.
 He was then aged 18 years and 11 months.

-A certificate of Mexican nationality was not issued to Wuntil August 28, 1978, but his application for the certificate evidently sufficed to qualify him for a Mexican passport, for one was issued to Windows immediately after he completed the application for the CMN.
-Windows married a Mexican citizen late in 1978.
+A certificate of Mexican nationality was not issued to W. until August 28, 1978, but his application for the certificate evidently sufficed to qualify him for a Mexican passport, for one was issued to W. immediately after he completed the application for the CMN.
+W. married a Mexican citizen late in 1978.
 In September 1980 he obtained a second Mexican passport.

-On May 19, 1981 We visited the consular section of the United States Embassy at Mexico City.
+On May 19, 1981 W. visited the consular section of the United States Embassy at Mexico City.
 As noted in Embassy records, came to apply for a U.S. ppt.
-He is 26 and obtained his last ppt. before he became 18."
-As a consequence of W visit, the Embassy sent a diplomatic note to the Department of Foreign Relations on June 12, 1981 to inquire whether he had ever been issued a certificate of Mexican nationality.
-The Department replied by note dated July 10, 1981, stating that W applied in 1972 for such a certificate (actually, as we have seen, his mother did so on behalf), but proceedings had not been completed.
-Enclosed with the note was a copy of the applicamother had completed in 1972.
-Shortly after the Embassy sent its note to the Department of Foreign Relations but before it had received a reply, the Embassy issued a B-l visa to in his Mexican passport.
-There is no indication in the Embassy's records whether the Citizenship and Passport Section and the Visa Section exchanged information at this time regarding 's case.
+He is 26 and obtained "Mr. W. his last ppt. before he became 18."
+As a consequence of visit, the Embassy sent a diplomatic note to the Department of Foreign Relations on June 12, 1981 to inquire whether he had ever been issued a certificate of Mexican nationality.
+The Department replied by note dated July 10, 1981, stating that W. had applied in 1972 for such a certificate (actually, as we have seen, his mother did so on W.'s behalf), but proceedings had not been completed.
+Enclosed with the note was a copy of the applica-W.'s mother had completed in 1972.
+Shortly after the tion Embassy sent its note to the Department of Foreign Relations but before it had received a reply, the Embassy issued a B-1 visa to in his Mexican passport.
+There is no indication in the W. Embassy's records whether the Citizenship and Passport Section and the Visa Section exchanged information at this time regarding W.'s case.

-visited the Embassy again on March 30, 1982.
-According to Embassy records: "Mr. came today and indicated that he has a Cert. of Mex.
-Nat. and Mexican Ppt., that he is Mexican and wants to immigrate to the U.S. He was asked to bring the CMN and Mex. ppt. before we can do anything."
+W. visited the Embassy again on March 30, 1982.
+According to Embassy records: "Mr. W. came today and indicated that he has a Cert. of Mex.
+Nat. and a Mexican Ppt., that he is Mexican and wants to immigrate to the U.S. He was asked to bring the CMN and Mex. ppt. before we can do anything."